MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/support-policy-and-known-issues-for-admt.md

 - Windows Server 2016
 - Windows Server 2012 R2

-You may encounter the following known issues when you run ADMT on operating systems that are not supported:
+You may encounter the following known issues when you run ADMT on operating systems that aren't supported:

 - ADMT can't migrate user profiles from operating systems that are newer than Windows 7 or Windows Server 2008 R2 to other operating systems.
 You also can't migrate user profiles to operating systems that are newer than Windows 7 or Windows Server 2008 R2 from older operating systems.
 - ADMT isn't compatible with the secure defaults that modern operating systems use.